General terms of use

 Processed data and analyses must be published under the name of the data user.

-The pages and comments on ODPCH may contain links to third-party websites, whose content SBB cannot control.
+The pages on ODMCH may contain links to third-party websites, whose content SBB cannot control.
 SBB cannot provide any assurances or take any responsibility for this external content.

 7. Liability and guarantee

 SBB accepts no liability for damage or loss of any kind caused by the use of the data.
-It provides no guarantee that the published data, links and comments will be up to date, correct, complete, available or accurate.
+It provides no guarantee that the published data and links, and will be up to date, correct, complete, available or accurate.

 8. Misuse